 If you Selected Controller If You Selected PC or are Offline The Controller File Explorer window appears and displays the .dlog files found on the The Select DLW to Load dialog box appears.
 PACSystems RX3i.
-The select DEW to Load dialog box appears.

 3. Do as follows, depending on which window appeared.